Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Methodology

 To retrieve centring data from supplied photos, rigorous analyses were performed using open-source, vectorized graphics software Inkscape (v.1.3.2) which offers exceptional resolution and, by proxy, measurement capabilities.
 Although the data have, technically, already been published in raw plainness, the incurred extent of bubble centring was not formally investigated, nor was it measured and correlated to metrics such as $\muL$ and $\gamma$.
 Observations made through eyesight are inadequate; typically, high levels of magnification are required to properly locate gas-liquid and liquid-solid interfaces, as was done for this study.

-For all three datasets, an equivalent, generalized data collection methodology was utilized to measure, using Inkscape, liquid separation between upper pipe wall and elongated bubble top at strategically predefined spatial coordinates.
-Measurement specifics and data availability vary uniquely between sets, however, as is discussed later in this section.
+For all three datasets, an equivalent, generalized data collection methodology was utilized to measure, using Inkscape, liquid separation between upper pipe wall and elongated bubble-top at strategically predefined spatial coordinates.\footnote{Doing so requires an important assumption; namely, that long bubble photographs, as supplied, represent the entire vertical span of the inner pipe region.
+This assertion is maintained despite, for example, the authors of S24 stating that their editing involved ``removing an outer region of the flow and adjusting the resolution from the original records''\textemdash the specifics of this are unknown; thus, a potential source of error is acknowledged in S24 centring analyses.} Measurement specifics and data availability vary uniquely between sets, however, as is discussed later in this section.
 A complete list of obtained metrics is given below wherein ``separation'' indiscriminately refers to the aforementioned distance between top-of-bubble and upper pipe wall:

 \begin{enumerate} \item[]\begin{enumerate} \item[$\mathbf{\yOD}$:] separation one diameter upstream of bubble nose-tip \item[$\mathbf{\yTD}$:] separation two diameters upstream of bubble nose-tip \item[$\mathbf{\yN}$:] separation at bubble nose-tip \item[$\mathbf{\yB}$:] separation at an arbitrary location within bubble body, averaged using three points each spaced apart by one diameter \item[$\mathbf{\yT}$:] separation at bubble tail\textemdash an upstream location at which average bubble body shape deteriorates \end{enumerate} \end{enumerate}